apache/parquet-format/LogicalTypes.md

 ### BSON

 `BSON` is used for an embedded BSON document.
 It must annotate a BYTE_ARRAY primitive type.
-The byte array data is interpreted as an encoded BSON document as defined by the [BSON specification][bson-spec].
+The BYTE_ARRAY data is interpreted as an encoded BSON document as defined by the [BSON specification][bson-spec].

 [bson-spec]: http://bsonspec.org/spec.html